pete6982/ProgrammingMB1/README.md

 The degrees of freedom is 2 (degrees of freedom = n - 1)

-The sample variance is 14 / 2 = 7
+The sample variance is the sum of squared differences divided by the degrees of freedom, 14 / 2 = 7

 The sample standard deviation is the square root of 7.
 In Python, we can calculate this using math.sqrt(7)